CGATOxford/UMI-tools/QUICK_START.md

 `bowtie` to map the reads to the mouse genome and `samtools` to create a BAM file from the results.
-If you don't wish to spend the time doing this, or don't have access to `bowtie` or `samtools` (or suitable alternatives), we provide a premapped BAM file in the `example` directory (see command at the end of this step).
+If you don't wish to spend the time doing this, or don't have access to `bowtie` or `samtools` (or suitable alternatives), we provide a premapped BAM file (see command at the end of this step).

 First map the reads with your favoirte read mapper, here `bowtie` using parameters from the paper which we stole the sample from.
 This